zeshankhatri/topify/README.md

 Link: https://topify.streamlitapp.com/

 - [x] 1.
 At least 1 interactive table (https://docs.streamlit.io/library/api-reference/data/st.dataframe (Links to an external site.))
-- [ ] 2.
-At least 2 chart elements,  such as line, area or bar charts (matplotlib is allowed).
+- [x] 2.
+At least 1 chart element,  such as line, area or bar charts (matplotlib is allowed).
 To display:
   - [ ] a line chart - https://docs.streamlit.io/library/api-reference/charts/st.line_chart (Links to an external site.)
   - [ ] an area chart - https://docs.streamlit.io/library/api-reference/charts/st.area_chart (Links to an external site.)
-  - [ ] a bar chart - https://docs.streamlit.io/library/api-reference/charts/st.bar_chart (Links to an external site.)
+  - [x] a bar chart - https://docs.streamlit.io/library/api-reference/charts/st.bar_chart (Links to an external site.)
 - [x] 3.
 At least 1 map with points marked on it (a simple map can be created using https://docs.streamlit.io/library/api-reference/charts/st.map (Links to an external site.) or a more complex 3d map at https://docs.streamlit.io/library/api-reference/charts/st.pydeck_chart (Links to an external site.))
 - [x] 4.
 At least 1 button widget (https://docs.streamlit.io/library/api-reference/widgets/st.button)
 - [x] 5.
 At least 1 checkbox widget (https://docs.streamlit.io/library/api-reference/widgets/st.checkbox)